Plan for now and for the future.

-How to respond on this in an efficient and proactive way?
+How to respond in an efficient and proactive way?

-Even as the immediate toll on human health from the spread of Coronavirus, which causes the COVID-19 disease, the economic effects of the crisis are coming into sharp focus and attention.
-Businesses must respond on multiple fronts at once: at the same time that they work to protect their workers’ safety, they must also safeguard their operational viability and adapt their Supply Chains.
+Even with the immediate toll on human health, the economic effects of the Corona-crisis are coming into sharp focus and attention.
+Businesses must respond on multiple fronts at once: they need to work at the protection of their workers’ safety and must safeguard their operational viability and adapt their Supply Chains at the same time.

 Many businesses are able to mobilize rapidly and set up crisis-management mechanisms, ideally in the form of a war room.
 The typical focus is naturally short term.
 How can supply-chain leaders also prepare for the medium and long terms—and build the resilience that will see them through the other side?